Dr.

 Surgeon George Washington Crile, who long has been studying the

-Central Association of Science & Mathematics Teachers meeting
+the Central Association of Science & Mathematics Teachers

 Temperature of those points must be between 3,000° and 6,000° C.

-magnification," he elaborated, "one might expect to see the
+infinite magnification," he elaborated, "one might expect to see

-"interstellar" spaces absorb the intense heat of his radiogens, he
+The "interstellar" spaces absorb the intense heat of his

-reasons.
-The nucleus of his theoretic radiogen "would
+radiogens, he reasons.
+The nucleus of his theoretic radiogen

-theoretically be a molecule of iron."
-Dr. Maria Takles, a Crile
+"would theoretically be a molecule of iron."
+Dr. Maria Takles, a

-associate, figures four billion radiogens in a cubic centimetre of
+Crile associate, figures four billion radiogens in a cubic

-they really exist, they may explain how plants add oxygen &
+if they really exist, they may explain how plants add oxygen

-hydrogen to carbon dioxide to make sugar, how animals add oxygen
+& hydrogen to carbon dioxide to make sugar, how animals add

-to sugar to form carbon dioxide — chemical reactions which require
+oxygen to sugar to form carbon dioxide — chemical reactions

 http://books.google.com/books/about/The_phenomena_of_life.html?id=dMFqAAAAMAAJ